jpgoldberg/jpg-website/content/post/signal/index.md

 using the proper procedures.
 I am, however, highly confident that there is such a system.

 What I sense from the self-introductions in the transcripts is that participants learned how to introduce themselves for such discussion, perhaps through experience or training with the proper systems.
-But they did recognize that there is another half to the system that enforces introductions.
+But they did not recognize that there is another half to the system that enforces introductions.

 Again, that is fine.
-Not everyone needs to understand that such are present in the proper systems.
+Not everyone needs to understand that such safeguards are built into the proper systems.
+Except that it isn't fine if you choose to ditch the system run and developed by professionals and opt to do things on your own.
+Then you really do need to understand all of this and much more.

 ### Where are you?